 - 2nd 8th Grade: A Chromebook is assigned to each student.
 The Chromebook is to be charged at home and brought to school ready for use.
-On e-learning days, students will be given directions on how the Chromebook will be used to login to class. - o The tracking of incidents began with the 2018-2019 school year and carry from year to year. - o If the Chromebook is damaged, the family must pay a \$50 deductible to have the Chromebook serviced on the first incident, \$100 on the second incident, and \$150 on the third and all future incidents. - o 2020-2021 New Chromebooks have been assigned to the 2nd grade students to use through 5th grade. - o 2020-2021 New Chromebooks have been assigned to the 5th grade students to use through 8th grade. - K and 1st Grade: An iPad is assigned to each student.
+On e-learning days, students will be given directions on how the Chromebook will be used to login to class. - O The tracking of incidents began with the 2018-2019 school year and carry from year to year.

+- o If the Chromebook is damaged, the family must pay a \$50 deductible to have the Chromebook serviced on the first incident, \$100 on the second incident, and \$150 on the third and all future incidents. - K and 1st Grade: An iPad is assigned to each student.
 The iPad is to be charged at home and brought to school ready for use.
 On e-learning days, students will be given directions on how the iPad will be used to login to class. - Library: Chromebooks may be used for student research purposes.